Meadow Vole

 baby vole, pup

-Meadow voles have a polygynandrous (promiscuous) mating system, where individuals of both sexes mate with multiple mates.
+Eastern meadow voles have a polygynandrous (promiscuous) mating system, where individuals of both sexes mate with multiple mates.
 These animals breed year-round with a peak period, occurring in spring and autumn, between March and November.
-Gestation period lasts for 20 - 21 days, yielding up to 11 young with an average of 4 - 5.
+Gestation period lasts for 20-21 days, yielding up to 11 young with an average of 4-5.
 Female gives birth in a nest, located above or just beneath the surface of the ground.
 Those in swampy areas build their nests in the center of a grass tussock.
 Young voles live in the nest, growing up very quickly.
-Weaning occurs at 12 - 14 days old.
-Females of this species reach sexual maturity within the first month of their lives.
+Weaning occurs at 12-14 days old.
+Females of this species reach reproductive maturity within the first month of their lives.

 Population